R3BRootGroup/asyeos/README.md

 [![static analysis](https://github.com/R3BRootGroup/asyeos/actions/workflows/static_analysis.yml/badge.svg)](https://github.com/R3BRootGroup/asyeos/actions/workflows/static_analysis.yml) [![CI-CD](https://github.com/R3BRootGroup/asyeos/actions/workflows/main.yml/badge.svg)](https://github.com/R3BRootGroup/asyeos/actions/workflows/main.yml)

 ## The AsyEOS Framework
-The AsyEOS directory within the R3BRoot framework provides the full detector definitions, Monte Carlo simulation tools, and digitization algorithms for the AsyEOS experiment detectors, designed for use in the AsyEOS/R3B experimental campaign.
-R3BRoot, developed on top of the FairRoot framework, is a versatile toolkit for performing Monte Carlo simulations and processing experimental data.
-It is specifically tailored to support the R3B (Reactions with Relativistic Radioactive Beams) nuclear physics experiments conducted at the GSI-FAIR research facility (Facility for Antiproton and Ion Research).
+The AsyEOS (Asymmetric-matter Equation-Of-State) directory within the [R3BRoot](https://github.com/R3BRootGroup/R3BRoot) framework provides the full detector definitions, Monte Carlo simulation tools, and digitization algorithms for the detectors used in the AsyEOS/R3B (Reactions with Relativistic Radioactive Beams) experimental campaign at the GSI/FAIR (Facility for Antiproton and Ion Research) facility.
+AsyEOS-R3BRoot, developed on top of the FairRoot framework, is a versatile toolkit for performing Monte Carlo simulations and processing experimental data to measure the flows of neutrons and light charged particles produced in Nucleus-Nucleus collisions in order to investigate symmetry energy of the nuclear equation of state at densities above the saturation one.
+The AsyEOS software package is a source distribution with recurring releases for macOS and Linux.

 ## License
-AsyEOS is distributed under the terms of the GNU Lesser General Public Licence version 3 (LGPLv3).
+AsyEOS is distributed under the terms of the GNU Lesser General Public Licence version 3 ([LGPLv3](https://github.com/R3BRootGroup/asyeos/blob/dev/LICENSE)).

 ## Release Information
 Please see [releases](https://github.com/R3BRootGroup/asyeos/releases)